 The basement of the Arts Center is home to a large ceramics studio.
 We host regular classes for children and adults – including hand-built pottery, wheel-thrown pottery, and ceramic sculpture – and also offer a studio membership program.
 Ceramic pieces by Arts Center instructors are for sale in our Ceramics Gallery.
 Or just stop by to chat with our Potter-in-Residence, Jonas Hurley!

 If you’re looking for information about the POP Studio (paint your own pottery), click here!

 Upcoming Ceramics Classes

 Need-based scholarships are available for many adult and kids classes.
-Contact Maggie Shapiro Haskett at email@example.com or 859.236.4054 to request more information.
+Contact Niki Kinkade at email@example.com or 859.236.4054 to request more information.
 If you or your child love art, we want you in these classes!!

 If you already have experience working with clay, you can apply for a studio membership that offers expanded access to the Ceramics Studio, storage space for your materials and work, and the opportunity to have us fire your pieces for you.
-Studio membership costs $25 per month with a six-month minimum.
-To be considered for studio membership, please complete our Ceramics Studio Application and deliver it to Maggie Shapiro Haskett, either by mail (401 W. Main Street) or email firstname.lastname@example.org.
+Please contact Niki Kinkade at firstname.lastname@example.org for more information.

 The Ceramics Gallery is located in the basement of the Arts Center, adjacent to the ceramics studio.
 Instructors and upper-level students have the opportunity to display and sell their work.
 The gallery features fun and funky pottery as well as beautiful ceramic sculptures.